Dunky-Z/Dunky-Z.github.io/source/_posts/解决-usr-bin-env-python-No-such-file-or-directory.md

 ---
-title: '解决/usr/bin/env:python:No such file or directory'
+title: 解决/usr/bin/env:python:No such file or directory
 date: 2021-08-03 15:58:44
 tags: [Linux]
 ---